PolymerLabs/arcs/README.md

 # arcs

-Particle developers should visit our [particle developer website](https://polymerlabs.github.io/arcs-live/shell/docs/) instead of reading this document which is more geared towards Arcs core system developers.
+Particle developers should visit our [particle developer website](https://polymerlabs.github.io/arcs-live/shell/docs/).
+This document is targeted at Arcs core system developers.

-A hosted version of Arcs is available in both tagged & bleeding edge forms.
+A hosted version of Arcs is available in both tagged and bleeding edge forms.
-Neither is stable - both the db and front-end are iterating rapidly.
+Neither is stable -= the runtime, database and front-end are all iterating rapidly.

 Tagged release URLs have the form